CAcertOrg/cacert-infradocs/docs/systems/ircserver.rst

 Purpose
 =======

-This system is the planned replacement for :doc:`irc`
+This system is the planned replacement for :doc:`irc`.

 Administration
 ==============